idvorkin/idvorkin.github.io/_d/manager_question_deep_dive.md

 ### What do you do in the first 90 days?

+*First 90 days is the book*

+Outputs:

+- Early Win: Figure out the situation, and deliver a win.
+- Trust: Relationships with team, and peers, and partners.
+- Knowledge: Know critical parts of business, tech, org.

+**Learn**

+Learning as an investment process.
+Planning to learn.
+Figuring out the best sources of insight.
+Using structured methods to accelerate learning.

+**Build Trust and Relationship**

+ Build Your Team Inheriting a team and changing it.
+Managing the tension between short-term and long-term goals.
+Working team restructuring and organizational architecture issues in parallel.
+Putting in place new team processes.

+ Create Alliances The trap of thinking that authority is enough.
+Identifying whose support is critical.
+Mapping networks of influence and patterns of deference.
+Altering perceptions of interests and alternatives.

+**Diagnose, agree, and find 90 day win**

+Match Strategy to Situation The dangers of “one-best-way” thinking.
+Diagnosing the situation to develop the right strategy.
+The STARS model of types of transitions.
+Using the model to analyze portfolios, and lead change.

+Negotiate Success Building a productive working relationship with a new boss.
+The five-conversations framework.
+Defining expectations.
+Agreeing on a diagnosis of the situation.
+Figuring out how to work together.
+Negotiating for resources.
+Putting together your 90-day plan.

+Achieve Alignment The role of the leader as organizational architect.
+Identifying the root causes of poor performance.
+Aligning strategy, structure, systems, skills, and culture.

+Secure Early Wins Avoiding common traps.
+Figuring out A-item priorities.
+Creating a compelling vision.
+Building personal credibility.
+Getting started on improving organizational performance.
+Plan-then-implement change versus collective learning.

 ### What specific types of duties would you like to do help with at this company?

 ## Managing and Developing People